 - Legacy systems – Will existing systems support your new goals?
 Is the technology aligned with business objectives?
 Are these digital solutions best suited to achieve the desired outcomes?

-- Workforce skills – Does your workforce have the necessary skills to work with and adapt to the new business model?
+- Workforce skills – Does your workforce have the skills to work with and adapt to the new business model?

 Utilize Data and Analytics